-Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 46,400 cases and 39,600 deaths in the US annually.
+Pancreatic cancer, primarily ductal adenocarcinoma, accounts for an estimated 53,670 cases and 43,090 deaths in the US annually (1).
 Symptoms include weight loss, abdominal pain, and jaundice.
-Diagnosis is by CT.
+Diagnosis is by CT, endoscopic ultrasonography, and MRI.
 Treatment is surgical resection and adjuvant chemotherapy and radiation therapy.
 Prognosis is poor because disease is often advanced at the time of diagnosis.

 Most pancreatic cancers are exocrine tumors that develop from ductal and acinar cells.
-Pancreatic endocrine tumors are discussed below (see Overview of Pancreatic Endocrine Tumors).
+Pancreatic endocrine tumors are discussed elsewhere.

-Symptoms occur late.
-By diagnosis, 90% of patients have locally advanced tumors that have involved retroperitoneal structures, spread to regional lymph nodes, or metastasized to the liver or lung.
+Symptoms of pancreatic cancer such as pain and weight loss are nonspecific, leading to a later diagnosis by which time the disease has spread.
+By the time of diagnosis, 90% of patients have locally advanced tumors that have involved retroperitoneal structures, spread to regional lymph nodes, or metastasized to the liver or lung.

-The preferred tests are an abdominal helical CT or MRCP.
-If CT or MRCP shows apparent unresectable or metastatic disease, a percutaneous needle aspiration of an accessible lesion might be considered to obtain a tissue diagnosis.
+The preferred tests are an abdominal helical CT using pancreatic technique, MRCP, or endoscopic ultrasonography.
+If these tests show apparent unresectable or metastatic disease, a percutaneous needle aspiration of an accessible lesion might be considered to obtain a tissue diagnosis.
 If CT shows a potentially resectable tumor or no tumor, MRCP or endoscopic ultrasound may be used to stage disease or detect small tumors not visible with CT.
 Patients with obstructive jaundice may have ERCP as the first diagnostic procedure.

 Routine laboratory tests should be done.
 Elevation of alkaline phosphatase and bilirubin indicate bile duct obstruction or liver metastases.
 Pancreas-associated antigen CA 19-9 may be used to monitor patients diagnosed with pancreatic carcinoma and to screen those at high risk.
 However, this test is not sensitive or specific enough to be used for population screening.
 Elevated levels should drop with successful treatment; subsequent increases indicate progression.
 Amylase and lipase levels are usually normal.

 About 80 to 90% of cancers are considered surgically unresectable at time of diagnosis because of metastases or invasion of major blood vessels.
-Depending on location of the tumor, the procedure of choice is most commonly a Whipple procedure (pancreaticoduodenectomy).
-Adjuvant therapy with 5-fluorouracil (5-FU) and external beam radiation therapy is typically given, resulting in about 40% 2-yr and 25% 5-yr survival.
+Depending on location of the tumor, the procedure of choice for resection of the cancer is most commonly a Whipple procedure (pancreaticoduodenectomy).
+Adjuvant therapy with gemcitabine plus capecitabine is now recommended (2) and external beam radiation therapy is typically given, resulting in about 40% 2-yr and 25% 5-yr survival.
 This combination is also used for patients with localized but unresectable tumors and results in median survival of about 1 yr.
-Newer drugs (eg, gemcitabine, irinotecan, paclitaxel, oxaliplatin, carboplatin) may be more effective than 5-FU–based chemotherapy, but no drug, singly or in combination, is clearly superior in prolonging survival.
+Gemcitabine and capecitabine and perhaps other newer drugs (eg, irinotecan, paclitaxel, oxaliplatin, carboplatin) may be more effective than 5-FU–based chemotherapy, but no drug, singly or in combination, is clearly superior in prolonging survival.
 Patients with hepatic or distant metastases may be offered chemotherapy as part of an investigational program, but the outlook is dismal with or without such treatment and some patients may choose to forego it.

 If an unresectable tumor is found at operation and gastroduodenal or bile duct obstruction is present or pending, a double gastric and biliary bypass operation is usually done to relieve obstruction.
 In patients with inoperable lesions and jaundice, endoscopic placement of a bile duct stent relieves jaundice.
 However, surgical bypass should be considered in patients with unresectable lesions if life expectancy is > 6 to 7 mo because of complications associated with stents.